-- Required to recognise and adhere to specific critical timescales as part of the representational/case handling process arising from Employment law requirements/local employer procedures. - Has freedom of action within the broad constraints of case handling under the supervision of the AS/ERM. - Decisions taken and advice given have a high impact on Members and credibility of the Association and therefore must be correct
+- Needs to be aware of budgets and to work within these when organising events and activities (e.g. student recruitment).
+The EA submits budget proposal for Med School to the Head of Member Employment Relations and works within agreed expenditure levels - Required to recognise and adhere to specific critical timescales as part of the representational/case handling process arising from Employment law requirements/local employer procedures. - Has freedom of action within the broad constraints of case handling under the supervision of the FRDM. - Decisions taken and advice given have a high impact on Members and credibility of the Association and therefore must be correct